It makes me cringe when I see someone advise a job seeker to “Create your personal brand”.

 2. Edit the information each person provides, write it in the form of a LinkedIn recommendation from them, and ask each one if they will post it on LinkedIn.

 You’ll save them the time it will take to create a LinkedIn recommendation for you.
-I’ll bet most people will do this for you.
+I’ll bet most people will be happy to post a recommendation that’s already been written.

 3. Pick some juicy tidbits – a sentence or two – that really stand out and showcase them as quotes in your executive resume, biography or other job search materials.